iv-kud/objective/README.md

 #### Variables

 1. DEBUG.
-Takes a boolean value (true or false).
-Responsible for the debug version of the project to test it via GDB.
+Not takes value.
+If defineв, the debug version of the project will be build, otherwise the release version.
+Responsible for the debug version of the project to test OS via GDB.
 2. LIBS_PATH.
-Takes the path to the required (gcc and stdc++) libraries.
+Takes the path to the required libraries.
+Now gcc library is required, supplied with the compiled.

 #### Ubuntu